-March means the beginning of the Autumn harvest—the ideal time to visit the Winelands.
+March means the beginning of the fall harvest—the ideal time to visit the Winelands.
 The vineyards bask in warm, sunny weather, and the vines are beginning to turn to crimson and gold.
-Rent a car and spent a few days winery-hopping around Stellensbosch and Franschhoek, or visit the less-explored, up-and-coming Elgin Region, with its cooler climate and more delicate wines.
+Rent a car and spend a few days winery-hopping around Stellensbosch and Franschhoek, or visit the less-explored, up-and-coming Elgin Region, with its cooler climate and more delicate wines.

-If a safari is on your agenda, consider March a ‘Goldilocks Season’ for visiting Kruger National Park and other northern game parks.
+If a safari is on your schedule, consider March a 'Goldilocks Season' for visiting Kruger National Park and other northern game parks.
 The temperature is not too hot nor too cold.
-It’s just right!
-Afternoon thunderstorms are waning, while you don’t yet need to pack your winter Eskimo gear for early morning game drives.
-Colorful migratory bird-life is still in residence.
+It's just right!
+Afternoon thunderstorms are waning, while you don't yet need to pack your winter gear for early morning game drives.
+Colorful migratory birdlife is still in residence.
 And the big cats have started to come out of the shade in the daytime.

 What to Do

 March is a tempting month to laze on the beach.
 Choose Noordhoek Beach below Chapmans Peak Drive for an exhilarating horseback ride along the white sands.
-Be sure to book well in advance, as horse-riding is a very popular activity.
+Be sure to book well in advance, as horse riding is very popular.
 Or head inland to Stellenbosch to canter the trails that meander among the vineyards.
-And with its mild temperatures and dry weather, March is a good month for hiking Table Mountain, so lace up your boots to savor the fresh upland air as you hike any of eight main trails that cater to every ability.
+And with its mild temperatures and dry weather, March is a good month for hiking Table Mountain, so lace up your boots to savor the fresh upland air as you hike any of the eight main trails that cater to every ability.

 Events in March

-Klein-Karoo National Arts Festival.
-Held annually for the past decade in Outsdoorn, this celebration of Afrikaans culture features exhibitions, music, and theater, and has a significant classical music component.
+Klein-Karoo National Arts Festival, Outsdoorn.
+Held annually for the past decade in Outsdoorn, this celebration of Afrikaans culture features exhibitions, music, and theater and has a significant classical music component.
 Held in late March, it extends into April.

-Cape Town Cycle Tour.
-Almost 50,000 cyclists from around the world converge for what is billed as the world’s largest cycling event—the highlight of the 9-day Lifecycle Week.
-Now in its fifth decade, this celebration of all things cycling includes an Expo, a kid’s race, a mountain bike challenge, plus the 110-km Cycle Tour race.
+Cape Town Cycle Tour, Cape Town.
+Almost 50,000 cyclists worldwide converge for what is billed as the world's largest cycling event—the highlight of the 9-day Lifecycle Week.
+This celebration of all things cycling includes an Expo, a kid's race, a mountain bike challenge, plus the 110-km Cycle Tour race.
 The event draws tens of thousands of visitors, so make your reservations for accommodation early.

-Knysna Literary Festival.
-Bookworms can combine a tour along the Garden Route with this annual decade-old festival, where South Africa’s top talent offer readings and book signings.
-It’s held in venues around Thesen Island.
+Knysna Literary Festival, Thesen Island.
+Bookworms can combine a tour along the Garden Route with this annual decade-old festival, where South Africa's top talent offer readings and book signings.
+It's held in venues around Thesen Island.